Remodulin Side Effects

 Applies to treprostinil: oral tablet extended release

-As well as its needed effects, treprostinil (the active ingredient contained in Remodulin) may cause unwanted side effects that require medical attention.
+Along with its needed effects, treprostinil (the active ingredient contained in Remodulin) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Decreased urine